Municipal Museum

 On the groud floor there is also a permanent section dedicated to the artist from Rimini, René Gruau.
 A monumental eighteenth century staircase leads to an art gallery housed on the first and second floors, where paintings are arranged chronologically fron the eleventh century to the twentieth.
 The collection includes masterpieces from the fourteenth century Rimini school, paintings commissioned by the Malatesta Court, and original pieces by local seventeenth century artists.

-partially accessible to disabled guests or with difficult independent accessibility
+Partially accessible to disabled guests or with difficult independent accessibility

 bookshop